vvvv/The-Gray-Book/reference/language/categories.md

 ![](../../images/language/06_FullCategoryInside.PNG)
 <center>Inside a category patch</center>

+> [!NOTE]
+> Empty categories are not showing-up in the NodeBrowser.

 ## Changing the Patch Type
-You can easily convert a group patch into a category patch and vice versa by the patch type enum.
+You can easily convert a category into a [group](groups.md) patch and vice versa by the patch type enum.
 Note how the label changes and represents the actual category structure:

 ![](../../images/language/08_ChangePatchType.gif)
 <center>Converting a group into a category</center>